Summer love has been on full speed over here.

 2. Do some quick research ahead of time: I always google “best things to do in (city/destination), Thrillist” or search in YouTube for “(city/destination” travel guide” to get a good and more modern lay of that land.

-Love ya, Rick Steves and Lonely Planet, but I’m not really that into all the classic touristy stuff with millions of people hot and sweaty in line and menus with pictures of the food instead of words.
+Love ya, Rick Steves, Land of the traveler and Lonely Planet, but I’m not really that into all the classic touristy stuff with millions of people hot and sweaty in line and menus with pictures of the food instead of words.
 So this tells me more about what people actually do and love who live there.
 I also sometimes use instagram, and try to search though “places” and sift through hashtags, but honestly– I haven’t nailed that one yet.

 3. When you get there, each morning before you go out for the day, use your yelp and Trip Advisor apps.
 They are literally my besties when I travel.
 I always do a quick search for “gluten free” restaurants and bakeries, “juice and smoothie bars”, and “best hipster coffee shops”.
 Sometimes “salad” too.
 Between those three I’m literally never led wrong, and we always have a first destination on where to go, or what area of town we might want to pop into mid-morning.

 Planning even this tiny thing means no ending up hungry/hangry and/or disappointed when I can’t find a restaurant with options that excite me.
 Plus, it gives me great ideas on things I can riff on at home.
 Inspiration AND fuel.
 Done and done.

 Plus, on both apps you can save your finds: in Yelp, bookmark them.
 In Trip Advisor, you can create separate trips in your account.
 I filter for gluten-free friendly dinner restaurants this way, and love reading all the reviews and seeing pics first.
 It helps me be the ambi-police (a ambiance queen, no shame).